netvote/fabric-vote/README.md

 - **Decision.Id**: Key for this decision (must be unique)
 - **Decision.Name**: Displayable name for this decision
 - **Decision.Options**: List of options for this decision
-- **Decision.RepeatVoteDelayNS**: Wait period before a repeat-vote is allowed
+- **Decision.RepeatVoteDelayNS**: Wait period in Nanoseconds before a repeat-vote is allowed
 - **Decision.ResponsesRequired**: Number of vote units that must be spent in a decision.

 #### Get Results